temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--limit` (int) -
-  Max output count.
+  Maximum number of batch jobs to display.

 ### temporal batch terminate: Terminate a batch job

 Terminate a batch job with the provided job ID.
-Provide a reason for the termination.
+You must provide a reason for the termination.
 This explanation is stored with the Service for later reference.
 For example:

 ```
 temporal batch terminate \